Andreas-bersgtedt/FabricCloudODS_Demo/README.md

 ![Select statement in Fabric](/images/image-10.png)

-Now that data the replica is created, you can now start building a data load, do this by creating a stored procedure using the “[Generate_SO.SQL](/scripts/GenerateSO.sql)” script.
+Now that data the replica is created, you can now start building the data load simulation, do this by creating a stored procedure using the “[Generate_SO.SQL](/scripts/GenerateSO.sql)” script on the SQL Server 2022 source database server.
 In order to simulate a regular flow of transacions create a [SQL Server Job](https://learn.microsoft.com/en-us/ssms/agent/create-a-job?view=sql-server-ver16) that executes the new stored procedure every 10 seconds.